ezsystems/ezplatform/doc/docker/README.md

 After some 5-10 seconds you should be able to browse the site on `localhost:8080` and the backend on `localhost:8080/admin`.

+_TIP: If you are seeing 500 errors, or in the case of `SYMFONY_ENV=dev` Database exceptions, then make sure to comment out `database_*` params in `app/config/parameters.yml` to make sure env variables are used correctly._

 ### Behat and Selenium use

 *Docker-Compose setup for Behat use is provided and used internally to test eZ Platform, this can be combined with most